Code-Institute-Submissions/houseplant-heroes/README.md

 - The delete buttons is only visible if the session user matches the "posted_by" of the specific comment, or is admin.

-- The ability to edit the comment was removed as editting a comment may change the flow of conversation or cause confusion.
+- The ability to edit the comment was removed as editing a comment may change the flow of conversation or cause confusion.

 ### Login Page